- Statement of Policy

 The Coordinator will notify all Parties in writing when an appeal is submitted.
 All Parties will have five (5) Days to submit a written statement in support of, or challenging, the determination.
 The appellate officer will issue a written decision describing the result of the appeal and the rationale for the result.
 The written decision will be provided simultaneously to all Parties.

-The hearing officer(s) may recommend to the appropriate University official any sanctions against a student Respondent that are permitted by Chapter 10 of University Policy 406, Code of Student Responsibility.
+The hearing officer(s) may recommend to the appropriate University official any sanctions against a student Respondent that are permitted by Section XIII of the Complaint Resolution Procedure for Student Respondents under UP 502.
 The hearing officer(s) may recommend any sanctions, including but not limited to required training, written reprimands, and suspension or termination of employment, against an employee Respondent.

 After considering any recommendation by the hearing officer(s), and in consultation with the Coordinator, a University official will impose appropriate sanctions.